Share your handmade paper round(s) by mailing to:

 Make your own paper rounds—papermaking 101

 In this so-called paperless-society it seems there is more paper than ever before—but have you ever really taken the time to appreciate the touch, feel, and sound of paper?
-And if you haven’t ever explored the world of handmade paper do check it out!
+If you haven’t ever explored the world of handmade paper scroll down and see just how fun it can be!

-Here’s a simple method for making paper rounds for the Treewhispers project at home, at school—where ever your heart desires.
+Here’s a simple method for making paper rounds for the Treewhispers project at home, at school, in the back yard—where ever your heart desires.
 Come on, join in!
 Invite a friend and make a day of it!
-This method uses recycled paper and a few items you might find around the house.

 - The theme is the tree.
 The paper you choose to recycle may have once been a tree.